brettserwin/MIS4610Project1/README.md

 2 rows

 Query 7: Lists all the players in the club that are from Brazil, this is for a simple

+Justification: The Brazilian national team has a series of games coming up and the team sees which players may potentially have to miss club games for international games.

 Execute:
 > Select firstName, lastName, playerID, teamID